This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 The Board's authority does not extend to private sector systems or federal systems which process classified information.

-The membership of the Board consists of twelve members and a Chairperson.
-The Secretary of Commerce appoints the Chairperson, and the Director of NIST will appoint all Board members.
+The Director of NIST shall appoint the chairperson and the additional twelve members of the Board, for a total of thirteen members.
 The Board meets quarterly throughout the year and all meetings are open to the public.
 The Board invites public comments on its activities and the objectives the Board should undertake.
 Comments can be directed to Matthew Scholl.

 For further information on the activities of the Board, Matthew Scholl.